Text Processing: IDP Capability

 Industry standards now require Field Accuracy >98%, Straight-Through Processing Rate >75%, Character Error Rate <0.5%, and Precision >99%.
 Visual grounding integration links each extracted data point to exact pixel locations with bounding box coordinates, providing direct traceability to source documents.

-Organizations report substantial ROI through reduced manual intervention - one financial firm achieved 73% time savings and 81% cost reduction processing 50,000+ monthly invoices with "near-zero error rates."
+Organizations report substantial ROI through reduced manual intervention.
+One financial firm achieved 73% time savings and 81% cost reduction processing 50,000+ monthly invoices with "near-zero error rates."

 Cost-Accuracy Trade-offs